stollcri/nmond/ROADMAP.md

 ## Phase 2
 - Update UI (layout, text, and color; see: http://elmon.sourceforge.net)
 - Change cursor location
+- Add GPU load stats
+- Read HDD/CPU/GPU temperature
 ## Phase 3
-- Pipe logged data in to stdin for replay
 - For long-term CPU: use box-drawing characters (UTF-8 or VT100) for border instead of text characters (default option)
 - For long-term CPU: drop top-bar down (show gap) when cpu speed is decreased
+- Full logging system: automatically roll up data for different intervals (hour/day/week/month)
+- Pipe logged data in to stdin for replay (and generate averages at different intervals)
 ## Phase 4
 - Use ncurses progress bars for vertical bars
 - For long-term CPU: follow processes, show their usage in the graph